GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 width: 100%
 name: en_field_calculator_red_boxes
 ---
-Screenshot of the Field calculator
+Screenshot of the Field calculator in QGIS 3.36.
 :::

 The most important groups and their respective functionality that are provided with the field calculator are listed below: